-- Select Real Application Clusters database, click Next, and the DBCA displays the Operations page.
-The DBCA enables the Configure Database Options, Delete a database, Instance Management, and Services Management options only if there is at least one RAC database configured on your cluster that runs from the Oracle home. - 2.
+Select Real Application Clusters database, click Next, and the DBCA displays the Operations page.
+The DBCA enables the Configure Database Options, Delete a

+- database, Instance Management, and Services Management options only if there is at least one RAC database configured on your cluster that runs from the Oracle home. - 2.
 Select Create a database and click Next, and the DBCA displays the Node Selection page. - 3.
 The DBCA highlights the local node by default.
 Select the other nodes that you want to configure as members of your cluster database, click Next, and the DBCA displays the Database Templates page.
-If nodes that are part of your cluster installation do not appear on the Node Selection page, then perform inventory diagnostics and the clusterware diagnostics by executing the olsnodes command.

-- 4. The templates on the Database Templates page are Custom Database, Transaction Processing, Data Warehouse, and General Purpose.
+If nodes that are part of your cluster installation do not appear on the Node Selection page, then perform inventory diagnostics and the clusterware diagnostics by executing the olsnodes command. - The templates on the Database Templates page are Custom Database, Transaction Processing, Data Warehouse, and General Purpose.
 The Custom Database template does not include datafiles or options specially configured for a particular type of application.
 Use one of the other templates, which include datafiles, if you want to create database with specifically configured options.
 Select the template from which you wish to create your cluster database, click Next, and the DBCA displays the Database Identification page. - 5.
 Enter the global database name and the Oracle system identifier (SID) prefix for your cluster database, click Next, and the DBCA displays the Management Options page.

 Note: The global database name can be up to 30 characters in length and must begin with an alphabetical character.
-The SID prefix must be between one and five characters in length and also begin with an alphabetical character.
+The SID prefix must begin with an alphabetical character and contain no more than 5 characters on UNIX-based systems or 61 characters on Windows-based systems.
 The DBCA uses the SID prefix to generate a unique value for the ORACLE_SID for each instance.